severhussein/sysc3303/README.txt

 How to run the code:

-The launch configurations for the three components are already included as part of the Eclipse project.
+The necessary files required to run the components as an Eclipse project are already included.
+Please select the dropdown menu "File" -> "Import" -> "General"-> "Existing Projects into Workspace" in Eclipse and select the directory containing this readme file as the root directory.

+Once the project is imported, the components can be launched easily via Eclipse.
-Simply import the project, and click on the dropdown menu "Run" -> "Run Configuration" to start each components individually.
+Simply navigate to the dropdown menu "Run" -> "Run Configuration" to start each components individually using the included run configurations.

-By default the client has the working directory set to the clientFileStorage folder in the project while server has it set to serverFileStorage.
+By default the client has the working directory set to the "clientFileStorage" folder in the project, while server has it set to "serverFileStorage" folder.
-If absolute path is not provided then the components will use these directories as the reference points.
+If absolute path is not provided, then the components will use these directories as the reference points.

 A test file acronyms.txt is included for your convenience.

 Alternatively, user can choose to do a right click, then select "Run As" -> "Java Application" on the source code file containing the main method instead.
+Be aware that eclipse default the working directory to the root of the project folder, user must manually modify the Run configuration just created to prevent client/server from accessing the same file.

 Brief explanation of the source directory: